Joedang/dotfiles/README.md

 # dotfiles
-Used to synchronize configuration files between my machines.
+This is used to synchronize configuration files between my machines.
-Also used to store a few really handy scripts/commands.
+It's also expanded in scope to store a few really handy scripts/commands.

 Symbolically link to the things you (I) want like `ln -s ~/dotfiles/.bashrc ~/.bashrc`.
 Don't forget to push and pull things appropriately, so you're (I'm) not caught without biz.